 Also situated within the garden of High Cross Cottage is another railway carriage.
 This one, dating from 1876, is the oldest surviving carriage of the former London & South Western Railway.
 It was a First Class Family Saloon; essentially, the best private hire carriage available at that time.
 In 1905, the carriage was converted into living space at Exmouth, Devon, before being rescued by the current owners in a very dilapidated state.

-Charles and Marion have restored it with enormous attention to detail, made possible by the discovery of a time-capsule of original fittings and materials concealed, together with a newspaper dated 1896, within the walls.
-The result is a museum standard restoration of a beautiful railway carriage interior composed of fine Brazilian mahogany, gold leaf lining, polished brass fittings, embossed wallpapers, rich fabrics, superb lace antimacassars, fascinating notices and a railway map and sepia photographs under the luggage racks.
+Charles and Marion have restored it with great attention to detail, aided by the discovery of a time-capsule of original fittings and materials concealed, along with a newspaper dated 1896, within the walls.
+The result is a museum-standard restoration of a luxurious railway carriage interior, with fine Brazilian mahogany, gold leaf lining, polished brass fittings, embossed wallpapers, rich fabrics, superb lace antimacassars, fascinating notices, and a railway map and sepia photographs under the luggage racks.

 Menus vary depending on the time of year.
 Below are samples for your information.

 Sticky toffee pudding

 Ham hock terrine

 Clafoutis and clotted cream